 Microsoft’s Windows Azure Pack builds on the foundation of Windows Server 2012 R2 and Microsoft System Center 2012 R2 to deliver out-of-the-box self-service solutions for users leveraging high-density websites, virtual machines, storage and networking.
 This seminar focuses on deep understanding of the WAP technology, including building WaaS, DaaS, and IaaS solutions and integration automation for efficiency.

-Topics of the day include: 1) WAP Overview: Learn what the Windows Azure Pack is and the components that are involved.
+Topics of the day include: 1) WAP Overview: Learn what the Microsoft Azure Pack is and the components that are involved.
 This also includes clearly defining its value and the specific use cases that the solution addresses.
 2) Deployment and Service Provisioning: See how each of the components are configured and integrated to deliver a complete solution.
 3) Administering WAP: Once deployed, learn how to configure self-services systems, authentication options, building plans and subscriptions.
 4) Extensibility and APIs: Learn how to manage services, extend across environments, and use the APIs.

 The overall outcome of the day will be to complete a full deployment of a WAP environment with all features enabled.